Raku/advent/raku-advent-2022/articles/tbrowder.md

 2. Code used in this article is available at [raku-advent-extras](https://github.com/tbrowder/raku-advent-extras/blob/master/2022)

 3. There is a bug in the POD-to-PDF tool chain that causes some characters in a `=begin code / =end code` block not to be rendered.
-For example, this input in Tony's article, Part 1, in the pod source is
+For example, this input in Tony's article, Part 1, in the pod source is erroneously rendered here as

     .
     +-- bin